 Data Plans Tailored to Meet Your Present Needs and Future Changes

-Over time fewer farmers have managed to satisfy food for a growing population.
 Precision agriculture, which leverages sensors, mapping, and cellular connectivity, can make crop production and farming more productive.
 The advanced resources help farmers track and analyze data.
 With the information they glean from this data they are able to use their resources wisely, lower costs, and increase yields.

 Agricultural sensors and paired technology can produce detailed maps of the land’s topography.
 It can also give climate forecasts.
 This information can be delivered in real-time to farmers who can use the data to make immediate adjustments on where to place crops, what type of crops to plant, and how to adjust their crop care.
 Farms located in rural areas and extensive land can still receive reliable connectivity through SIMON IoT.

-The internet of things for agriculture leverages crop management devices, such as soil monitors.
+The Internet of Things for agriculture leverages crop management devices, such as soil monitors.
 These devices are typically placed throughout fields to collect data specific to crop farming.
 The temperature, moisture, presence of pests, and more is detected by these devices and delivered for the farmer to analyze.

 Crop Storage Optimization